MatanHamilis/sighash_post/README.md

 To prevent users from accidentally triggering this bug, thereby publishing a signature on the hash value of "1", the first thing that happened was that Bitcoin-core's code prevents the user from signing such transactions as written in the code [here](https://github.com/bitcoin/bitcoin/blob/c561f2f06ed25f08f7776ac41aeb2999ebe79550/src/script/sign.cpp#L657).
 Taproot addresses, introduced in [BIP-341](https://github.com/bitcoin/bips/blob/master/bip-0341.mediawiki) as part of the taproot upgrade, can't create signature with `SIGHASH_SINGLE` such and without a matching output as this will invalidate such transactions.

+With that being said, regular 'P2PKH' are still vulnerable to this bug as of 2022 with no solution in sight besides upgrading to a Taproot address.

 ## Some Tools
 I've written a tool called `bitcoin-scan-sighash` which can connect to a local instance of a bitcoin-core node and scan the blockchain for such instances, you can check the repo [here](https://github.com/ZenGo-X/bitcoin-sighash-scan).